bshlgrs/consciousness/version-for-report/report.md

 ![IMAGE](./agent-diagram.svg)

-When it sees a hue, here's what happens: We call the `show_hue` method of Agent.
+When its camera is shown a hue, here's what happens: We call the `show_hue` method of Agent.
 This sets the agent's `current_hue` field to the hue.
 It also adds this hue to the end of the Agent's list of memories.

 When you ask it a question, here's what happens: